Health Topics

 - Vaporized

-- Taken as a liquid extract
+- Used rectally as a suppository

 Marijuana leaves and buds contain substances called cannabinoids.
 THC is a cannabinoid that can affect the brain and change your mood or consciousness.